Kyiv was surrounded in 1941 as the Nazis closed in. The Russian army defended the city.

 For the Russians, the battle was a bloody rout.

-“All around, wherever you look there are German tanks, sub-machine guns or machine gun nests,” a Russian officer wrote.
+“All around, wherever you look there are German tanks, submachine guns or machine gun nests,” a Russian officer wrote.
 “Our unit has already been defending on all sides for four days within this circle of fire.
 At night the surrounding ring is clear to see, illuminated by fire that lights up the horizon.”

 Neither side was inclined to take prisoners.
 Some were killed and mutilated.